 Starring: Mahasamut Boonyaruk, Andy Kempimok, Kanchai Kumnoetploy

-The Final Destination films showed us that it is indeed workable, under the right circumstances and creative use of "accidents", to have a gory and yet fun killer-less slasher movie.
-And like most true enough, even this franchise isn't safe from imitators as 2006's Open Grave gave us a cursed board game is just as lethal in killing teenagers one by one as a supernatural boogeyman, as well as Thailand's own 999-9999 wherein a cursed phone number grants wishes but at the price of one's life.
+The Final Destination films showed us that it is indeed workable, under the right circumstances and creative use of "accidents", to have a gory and fun killer-less slasher movie.
+And, like most successful franchises, it isn't safe from imitators such as 2006's Open Grave which gave us a cursed board game killing teenagers one by one as faceless a supernatural boogeyman, as well as Thailand's own 999-9999 wherein a cursed phone number grants wishes but at the price of one's life.

-Here we will cover yet another Thailand release inspired by this trend of death porn, though unlike its prior release 999-9999, this seems to be closer to your usual Asian horror trope.
+Here we will cover yet another Thailand release inspired by this trend of death porn, though unlike its prior release 999-9999, this seems to be closer to your usual Asian horror tropes.

-Letters focuses on a group of friends who were classmates back from when they were still at grade school, each receiving a chain letter that challenges them to solve a hangman riddle and pass it on to 29 other people within a few days or a terrible fate will befall on them.
-Scoffing it off as a joke, those who didn't follow the letter dies one by one through a series of bizarre accidents, leaving our leads, Sayri and Nataya, to begin searching for the reason why they are receiving these letters and who -or what- is responsible for them.
+Letters focuses on a group of friends who were classmates back at grade school.
+Now adults, each receives a chain letter that challenges them to solve a hangman riddle and pass it on to 29 other people within a few days or a terrible fate will befall on them.
+Scoffing it off as a joke, those who didn't follow the letter die one by one through a series of bizarre accidents, leaving our leads, Sayri and Nataya, to begin searching for reasons why they received these letters and who -or what- is responsible for them.

 Much like the majority of legitimate Asian horror films, Letters tries to take its plot seriously by throwing in supposedly heavy subjects such as guilt, childhood trauma, and bullying.
 Needless to say, the direction was too fast paced to invoke any kind of empathy and sympathy for the casts, and the execution is either cheesy or forced, so the seriousness of the story came out rather laughable instead.
-And if that isn't bad enough, the supposed mystery that we were supposedly invested to was really weak since early on the film, hints of a rejected classmate were made too obvious and, if you had seen enough Asian horror or slashers, you can tell right away what this is all about.
+And if that isn't bad enough, the supposed mystery we should be invested to is really weak since early in the film, hints of a rejected classmate were made too obvious and, if you have seen enough Asian horror or slashers, you can tell right away what this is all about.

 1 male falls off a building and crashes through a glass roof